- Take 5, relax and enjoy a read...

 This infatuation started not because of Gisborne’s famous Rhythm and Vines music festival - don’t get us wrong we still love dancing along there, but because of its staunch, unfailing sense of self.
 It is a town that is bursting with pride about its history, its people and what it offers visitors to the region… and proud it should be.

 Visitors choose to come to Gisborne - it’s not really a place you’d pass by otherwise.
-It’s an enjoyable 6-hour drive from Auckland, 3 hours from Napier or 7 from Wellington.
+It’s an enjoyable 6-hour drive from Auckland to our Gisbourne motel, 3 hours from Napier or 7 from Wellington.
 There are also daily direct flights out of Auckland and Wellington if a drive like that is not your thing.

 But what to do when you arrive?
 Aside from the kaimoana (seafood) that is out of this world, there’s so much to see and do in Gisborne you could easily stay up to a week.
 From surfing to wine tasting, Stingray feeding to Maori culture - why not try out a couple of these wonderful options next time you visit?